 I’ve said this so many times to myself.
-I know what I “should” be doing as a parent but I sometimes keep repeating bad parenting habits I mean to break.
+I know what I “should” be doing as a parent, but I sometimes keep repeating the same bad parenting habits I mean to break.

-You know they’re pretty bad not so much because its consequences are dire but because you keep telling yourself over and over not to do them anymore.
+You know they’re pretty bad not so much because its consequences are dire, but because you keep telling yourself over and over not to do them anymore.
 It doesn’t help when your fellow moms and peers seem to avoid these frustrations with no problem.

-And while these won’t make or break me as a parent, they’re still annoyingly persistent, despite my best intentions.
+And while these aren’t signs of bad parenting, they’re still annoyingly persistent, despite your best intentions.

 Bad parenting habits we need to break

-For you, maybe it’s those zillion times you relent and allow your kids that extra piece of candy, or when you hop on the computer or phone when you should be playing with your kids.
+For you, maybe it’s all those times you relented and allowed your toddler that extra piece of candy.
+Or when you hopped on the computer or phone when you should’ve been playing with him.

 1. Not preparing the night before

-Here’s another bad habit: leaving tasks to the morning when I could prepare them the night before?
-If you’re like me, you only have an hour to spare between when the kids wake up to when we need to get out the door for school, preparing the night before is a lifesaver.
+Do you leave tasks to the morning when you could’ve prepared them the night before?
+If you’re like me, you only have an hour to spare between when the kids wake up to when we need to get out the door for school.
+Preparing the night before is a lifesaver.

-For you, that might mean packing your lunch, your pump parts, the clothes you’ll wear to work.
+That might mean packing your lunch and pump parts, and picking the clothes you’ll wear to work.
 These will be much easier to handle the night before, instead of in the morning when you’re half-awake.

-It could even be something as simple as a mental note, of knowing what to prepare for breakfast or pack for their lunches.
-You don’t even have to do these things so much as at least have it in mind for when you actually do.
+Perhaps it’s as simple as a mental note, telling yourself what to prepare for breakfast or pack for the kids’ lunches.
+You don’t even have to do these things so much as at least have it in mind.

 Because yes, we’re tired at night after a long day and want to cave in to procrastination.
 But we’ll be even more tired (and groggy) the next day.

-Now I do as much as I can the night before when I’m alert, so that come morning, I have less tasks to do (especially if I’m trying to get out of the house by a certain time).
-And for those times I still procrastinate, I at least make a mental note of what I need to pack.
+Do as much as you can the night before when you’re alert.
+Come morning, you’ll have fewer tasks to do (especially if you’re trying to get out of the house by a certain time).
+And for those times when you still procrastinate, at least make a mental note of what you need to pack.

 2. Not really listening to the kids

 “Oh, wow…” “Uh-huh…” and “That’s so cool…” are some of the should-be-said-more-enigmatically phrases I tell my kids.
-Thing is, sometimes I’m not paying attention to what they’re telling or showing me.
+The thing is, sometimes I’m not paying attention to what they’re telling or showing me.

-I always a good excuse, of course: I was cooking, tending to another kid, cleaning.
-Or maybe their topic of conversation makes little sense to me (“The ocean water is this thick,” they might say.
+I always a “good” excuse for these negative behaviors, of course.
+I was cooking, tending to another child, cleaning up toys.
+Or maybe their topic of conversation made little sense to me (“The ocean water is this thick,” they might say.
 Huh?).
-And why do they keep interrupting a zillion times an hour right when you’re in the middle of doing something?
+And why do they keep interrupting right when we have the least patience?

-Now I learned that, no matter how busy we get or the bad days we experience, it’s more effective to stop what I’m doing to look them in the eye and listen to what they’re saying.
+Now I’ve learned that, no matter how busy we get or the bad days we experience, it’s more effective to stop what we’re doing, look them in the eye, and listen to what they’re saying.

 3. (Over) reacting